 -

-One of the foundations of this pilot project was designing the incubator in close collaboration with the Indigenous communities, led by Indigenous organizations OPIAC (Colombia), CONFENIAE (Ecuador), and AIDESEP (Peru).
-Through this participatory governance model, each national organization determined how enterprises in their country are selected, how investment decisions are made, and how support is delivered to portfolio entrepreneurs.
-In this way, each regional incubator reflects local priorities, knowledge, and governance practices.
+One of the foundations of this pilot project was designing the incubator in close collaboration with Indigenous organizations, led by OPIAC (Colombia), CONFENIAE (Ecuador), and AIDESEP (Peru).
+Through this participatory governance model, each national organization determined how enterprises are selected, made investment decisions, and provided technical support for entrepreneurs.
+In this way, each national incubator reflects local priorities, knowledge, and governance practices.

 -

-Incubation supports community-based enterprises to grow into sustainable, culturally-aligned businesses.
-The incubator we have co-created with our partners guides enterprises from the initial selection process through investment and tailored business support, using clear tools such as investment committees with local, diverse representation, investment plans, and support for impact monitoring.
+The incubators guided Indigenous leaders from the initial selection process through investment and tailored business support, using tools such as investment committees with local, diverse representation, investment plans, and impact monitoring support.

-In this way, we can evaluate each enterprise’s economic, social, and environmental potential, tailor financing to its specific needs, and provide targeted support.
+In this way, each enterprise’s economic, social, and environmental potential was assessed, and financing and technical assistance tailored to their specific needs.

 -